-The fight to keep the Internet democratic – easily-accessible – is one of society’s most urgent battles.
-And, lately, it hasn’t been going well.
-The discussion around net neutrality, around corporate consolidation of the Internet, has the potential to reshape every facet of our world, from education to journalism to politics to entertainment to business to personal freedom.
-Sue Gardner, the former Executive Director of Wikimedia, which runs Wikipedia, has been speaking on this topic for years.
-She offers a clear-eyed take on why a robust, transparent, and free internet – with the free flow of ideas and information – is essential to a healthy democracy.
+The fight to keep the internet democratic and easily-accessible is one of society’s most urgent battles.
+The discussion around net neutrality and corporate consolidation has the potential to reshape every facet of our world, from education, to politics, to journalism, to business, and more.
+Sue Gardner, the former Executive Director of Wikimedia, has been speaking on this topic for years.
+She offers a clear-eyed take on why a robust, transparent, and unobstructed internet, with the free flow of ideas and information, is essential to a healthy democracy.

 “Under her watch, Wikipedia is now bigger and more stable than ever.”— Fast Company